emily539/alightmotion/README.md

 The project consists of the following files:

-- `index.html`: The main HTML file containing the cont
+- `index.html`: The main HTML file containing the content of the article and the basic structure of the webpage.

-## File Structure
+- `style.css` : A CSS file providing styles for the HTML content to enhance the UI/UX.

-The project consists of the following files:
+- `README.md`: